rchain/architecture-docs/execution_model/rhovm.rst

 Overview
 ==================================================================

 Each instance of the **Rho Virtual Machine** (RhoVM) maintains an environment that repeatedly applies the low-level rho-calculus reduction rule, expressed in the high-level Rholang contracting language, to the elements of a persistent key-value data store [#]_.
+The "state" of RhoVM is analogous to the state of the blockchain.

 .. figure:: ../img/execution_storage.png